-As a new coronavirus that has infected more than 200,000 people around the world continues to spread, scientists and public health officials are racing to understand the virus and stop the growing public health crisis.
+As a new coronavirus that has infected more than 1 million people around the world continues to spread, scientists and public health officials are racing to understand the virus and stop the growing public health crisis.

 In this rapidly evolving situation, many unknowns remain.
 Here’s what we know so far about the new virus — called severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2 — and the disease that it causes.
 We will update these answers as more information becomes available.

 - Why are experts so worried about it?